Super Moist Chocolate Chiffon Cake

 If you’re a fan of bubble tea, why not go for Earl Grey Milk Tea or Oolong Milk Tea to pair with it?
 They’re a perfect match for the rich, chocolatey flavor of the cake.
 You could even try a fun combo with a Rose Milk Tea or a stronger Korean Strawberry Milk if you’re in the mood for something different!

-FAQs about Chocolate Chiffon Cake
+Chocolate Chiffon Cake FAQs

 Why does my chiffon cake have big holes?